By Patricia Caso/September 25, 2019

 I was also surprised by the extent to which I was emotionally invested in the book and the women’s stories.

 I constantly felt guilty that I wasn’t doing enough, that I was living in privilege, editing these essays from the comfort of my home in North London while these women and millions of others in the region struggle with harrowing daily realities.

-EYE: What did you find drives these women to continually face the sexism, violence, etc.?
+EYE: What did you find drives these women to continually face up to the sexism, violence, etc.?